Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Leicestershire and are not the council.
 About us

-The Local Pension Board of Leicestershire County Council is scheduled to convene on Wednesday, 29 April 2026.
-The meeting's agenda includes discussions on internal audit arrangements, the pension fund's administration report for the fourth quarter of 2025-26, and updates on the Fit for the Future
+The Local Pension Board of Leicestershire Council met on Wednesday, 29 April 2026, to discuss a range of important matters concerning the administration and governance of the Pension Fund.
+Key topics included the arrangements for internal audit, a review of the Pension Fund's administration performance for the fourth quarter of 2025-26, and updates on the Fit for the Future

 Internal Audit Arrangements

-The Board is set to receive information regarding the internal audit arrangements for the Leicestershire County Council Pension Fund and LGPS Central Limited.
-This includes a summary of audits conducted during the 2025-26 financial year and the proposed internal audit plan for 2026-27.
-The report details the adoption of new internal audit standards, known as 'GIAS UK (Public Sector)', and outlines the development of key governance documents such as the Internal Audit Charter, Code of Practice for the Governance of Internal Audit, and the Internal Audit Strategy.
-The report also summarises the outcomes of audits conducted in 2025-26, noting that there were no high-importance recommendations.
-It highlights the work undertaken in relation to the National Fraud Initiative (NFI) and the six-monthly NFI Mortality Screening Service, which identified overpayments due to pensions continuing to be paid to deceased persons.
-Furthermore, the report details the ongoing collaborative work with partner fund internal auditors for LGPS Central Limited, including a review of audit reports for Investment Management and Property Investment Management.
-The planned internal audit work for 2026-27 is also outlined, with a focus on areas such as contribution banding changes, pension transfers, the Fit for the Future
+The Board was scheduled to receive an update on the internal audit arrangements for the Leicestershire County Council Pension Fund and LGPS Central Limited.
+This included a summary of the internal audit work conducted during the 2025-26 financial year and the proposed internal audit plan for 2026-27.
+The report detailed the adoption of new internal audit standards, the development of key governance documents such as the Internal Audit Charter, Code of Practice for the Governance of Internal Audit, and an Internal Audit Strategy.
+Information was also provided on the outcomes of audits conducted, including the National Fraud Initiative exercise, which identified cases of pension overpayments to deceased persons.
+The report also outlined the collaborative internal audit work undertaken with partner funds for LGPS Central Limited, focusing on investment and governance areas.

 Fit for the Future Update